2022-2023 Winter Events Calendar

 Sun Feb 12, 2023 10-noon

-- Sat Mar 4, 2023 3pm Dinosaur Race (an opportunity for the adult volunteers to slide, while the youth manage the race)
+- Sun Mar 5, 2023 noon Club end-of-year Dinosaur Race (an opportunity for adult volunteers to slide, while youth manage the race)

 Public sliding is generally Friday evenings 6-9pm, Saturdays 11am-2pm, from the end of December to second weekend of March.
 Online reservations are required, through the Reservations & Store tab.